AmirhosseinAzimyzadeh/AlgorithmDesign/README.md

 # AlgorithmDesign
 implementation of algorithm design in java -->
-1- mergeSort : devide and conquer
+1- mergeSort : divide and conquer
+2- maximum subArray